-- 3.1 Over the next ten years (2015/16 2024/25) there is an additional £95m capital investment resources available to spend on improving the council housing stock, compared to the original 2012 HRA Business Plan.
-This allows the Council to prioritise investment in key areas as detailed below. - 3.2 Significant resources will be spent on the stock, including: - £380m on replacement kitchens, bathrooms, roofs, windows and doors, heating renewals and replacements and rewires; - £174m on adaptations, fire safety, asbestos, voids and capital repairs; - £130m on improvements to communal areas in blocks of flats, garages, and shops, lift replacements and environmental schemes. - £53m on structural works to multi-storey blocks and low rise non-traditional housing and remodelling sheltered housing schemes with bedsits and shared bathing; and - £50m on heating and renewable energy schemes (incl. solar PV), energy efficiency work to multi-storey blocks and low rise 'hard-to-treat' properties and conversion/remodelling of low-demand stock. - 3.3 Meeting these investment aspirations over the next 10 years means aligning investment spending to the level of resources available in any given year, or smoothing them, to avoid large over, and then under, commitments.
+- 3.1 Over the next ten years (2015/16 2024/25) there is an additional £95m capital investment resources to spend on improving the council housing stock, compared to the original 2012 HRA BP.
+This allows Housing Leeds to prioritise investment in key areas as detailed below. - 3.2 Significant resources will be spent on the stock, including: - £380m on replacement kitchens, bathrooms, roofs, windows and doors, heating renewals and replacements and rewires; - £174m on adaptations, fire safety, asbestos, voids and capital repairs; - £130m on improvements to communal areas in blocks of flats, garages, and shops, lift replacements and environmental schemes.

+- £53m on structural works to multi-storey blocks and low rise non-traditional housing and remodelling sheltered housing schemes with bedsits and shared bathing; and - £50m on heating and renewable energy schemes (incl. solar PV), energy efficiency work to multi-storey blocks and low rise 'hard-to-treat' properties and conversion/remodelling of low-demand stock. - 3.3 Meeting these investment aspirations over the next 10 years means aligning investment spending to the level of resources available in any given year, or smoothing them, to avoid large over, and then under, commitments.
 Investment need and available resources are illustrated in the graph below.
+Overall there is a surplus of c£20m over the 10 years.

-- This clearly means that some difficult decisions need to be taken in the short-term (years 1-4) as investment requirements exceed available resources.
-As things stand not all of the aspirations for the HRA investment programme can be met in this period. - There has been an ongoing dialogue between the Investment Strategy team, the Head of Finance, Housing Leeds Chief Officers, the Director of Environment & Neighbourhoods and the Housing Advisory Board as to how to resolve this.
-Various options have been considered and some additional funding has been identified which will go some way to bridging the shortfall. - 3.6 The shortfall in resources and excess investment requirements could possibly be addressed by:- - Reduced expenditure on kitchen, bathroom, window, door and roof replacement programmes by 18% for the next 4 years (2015/16 - 2018/19) and then increase expenditure correspondingly in years 6-10 (2019/20 -2024/25) to catch up again. - A hold on committing further Environmental Improvement funds for the next 3 years (2015/16 2017/18).
-This will not affect the funds currently allocated for Environmental works these schemes will be delivered over the next 18-24 months. - Slipping the budget for Heating and Renewable Energy Measures for the next 3 years (2015/16 - 2017/18).
-This was an additional aspiration over and above recent investment and the slippage will allow time for strategic plans to be drawn up and consulted on.
-Boiler replacements and renewals, energy efficiency works to some multi-storey blocks and the Solar PV scheme will still be funded. - Removing the budget for installing 'wet' heating systems to the Lincoln Green blocks proposed to be connected to the Heat from Waste project entirely and seek alternative means of funding this work, perhaps through prudential borrowing. - 3.7 The impact of these proposals should be fairly negligible as: - They constitute only 5% of the first 10 years funding; - Key components in need of replacement/renewal will still be replaced as they fail; - There will be a short pause in delivering the full extent of Heating and Renewable Energy Measures but this will allow time for a coherent strategy to be drawn up, detailing and prioritising different works to different property types based on the outcomes of pilot projects such as The Clydes biomass scheme, solar PV scheme and learning outcomes from projects being carried out in conjunction with the University of Leeds and Leeds Beckett University;
+- This clearly means that some difficult decisions need to be taken in the short-term (years 1-4) and that not all of the aspirations for the HRA investment programme can be met in this period. - There has been an ongoing dialogue between the Investment Strategy team, the Head of Finance, Housing Leeds Chief Officers and the Director of Environment & Neighbourhoods as to how to resolve this.
+Various options have been considered and some additional funding identified. - 3.6 The proposed smoothing of investment can be achieved by 1: - Slipping the budget for Heating and Renewable Energy Measures (c£6m) for the next 3 years (2015/16 - 2017/18) - this was an additional aspiration over and above recent investment and the slippage will allow time for strategic plans to be drawn up and consulted on.
+Boiler replacements and renewals, energy efficiency works to some multi-storey blocks and the Solar PV scheme will still be funded.